rog-golang-buddies/golang-template-repository/docs/quickstart.md

 2. Update `site_name` field in `./mkdocs.yml` file.

+### Quality of your code and vulnerability scanning [SonarCloud](continuous-integration/sonarcloud.md)

+Every time you open a PR and push a change SonarCloud will scan your code for vulnerabilities and code smells.

 ### Get template repository updates (optional)

 Setup an additional remote to periodically get latest template repository updates.